Transmission Fluid Flush vs. Change – Which is Better?

 signs you need a transmission flush

-A transmission flush removes all the old tranny fluid, grimes, and metal shavings and sludges and refills the transmission with new fluid.
+A transmission flush removes all old tranny fluid, grime, metal shavings, and sludge, and refills the transmission with new fluid.
 As reiterated above, the main work of the tranny fluid is to cool the tranny and prevent it from overheating.

-With time, the tranny fluid will magnet grimes and metal shavings that will underperform or stop in carrying out its job effectively.
-This will result in too much friction and heat inside the transmission unit.
+Over time, the tranny fluid will attract grime and metal shavings, which can underperform or stop performing their job effectively.
+This will result in excessive friction and heat within the transmission unit.
 Unfortunately, these grime and metal shavings will cause sludge buildup and affect acceleration and gear shifting.

-The transmission flush is not only about removing the old fluid, but it’s an act of removing the old fluid and removing the particles and buildups in the tranny unit.
-In any case, you can perform a transmission flush without a filter change.
-However, before you decide on flushing transmission fluid vs. changing it, you need to see the pros and cons of each of them.
+The transmission flush is not only about removing old fluid, but also about removing the particles and buildup in the tranny unit.
+In any case, you can perform a transmission flush without changing the filter.
+However, before you decide whether to flush or change the transmission fluid, you need to consider the pros and cons of each.

 Pros of a transmission flush

-• Transmission fluid flush will completely remove old fluid and remove sludge and other particles.
+• A transmission fluid flush will completely remove old fluid, sludge, and other particles.

 • It enhances the performance

-• It has a longer interval between another flush
+• It has a longer interval between flushes

 Cons of a transmission flush